Fraud Blocker Skip to content

 Simply put, ad rank is determined by multiplying your max bid by your quality score.
 So, an ad with a max bid of $1.50 that has a quality score of 10 will have an ad rank of 15.

 If you have a quality score of 10, which is the highest that google offers, and a higher max bid, you will have a higher ad rank than the others, and you will have a lower cost per click (or CPC).
+Optimizing your CTR (click-through rate) can improve your Quality Score, which in turn can help you achieve a higher ad rank and lower costs.

 If you have a quality score of 1, then you’re likely to be paying your maximum bid for the placement and see the highest CPC.

 With Google ads, you can actually end up paying less for a higher position, if you ensure that your ad is as relevant and useful to the search query as possible.
+Regularly reviewing and optimizing your ad copy and landing pages can improve CTR and reduce wasted search ad spend.

-How to Budget for Google Ads
+How to Set a Daily Ad Budget for Google Ads

 1. Set a test budget